survive-the-century/survive-the-century/book/text/ending_2100-designer-planet.md

 # How did you get here?

 You focused on adapting to climate change rather than trying to stop it.
-You got lucky, and your technological fixes mostly worked (for humans, anyway).
+You got lucky, and your technological fixes mostly worked (for humans,&nbsp;anyway).

 {% include call-to-action
     hyperlink="https://tinyurl.com/2xtj3hy7"